 When winterizing gas power tools, there are two options.
 You may drain the gasoline from the engines or add stabilizer to the gas.
 If you have to remove the gas when storing power garden equipment for the season, you can use it in your auto.
 Read the equipment manual to learn if gas is meant to be drained or stabilized.
 Many equipment manuals are available online at the dealer’s sight.

 When using the stabilizer, follow the instructions on the container.
 In most cases, it requires that you fill the tank.
 Then, operate the machine as instructed to circulate the gasoline mixture into the fuel lines and carburetor.
 Note: 2-cycle engines already have stabilizer added to the gasoline/oil mixture.
-Use a piece of aluminum foil as a
+Use a piece of aluminum foil as a vapor barrier taped over the tank cap for further protection.
+You may also add a few drops of oil in the spark plug port to provide further protection in winter.

 Don’t forget to empty any unused gasoline that’s left sitting around.
 As with drained gasoline from power equipment (unless stabilizer has been added), this can normally be poured into your vehicle for use.